lzhzlw/lzhzlw.github.io/_pages/about.md

 # Working experience
 - *2022.12 to now*, Shenzhen Research Institute of Big Data, The Chinese University of Hong Kong (Shenzhen)
-  - Research Scientist/Associate Research Fellow
+  - Research Scientist/ Research Associate
 - *2020.10 to 2022.12*, Southern University of Science and Technology (SUSTech)
-  - Presidential Distinguished Postdoc
+  - Presidential Distinguished Research Fellow

 # Educations
 - *2016.09 to 2020.12*, The University of Hong Kong